Emilevillette/LINFO1212-2022-12/README.md

 **How to run the website:**

 Firstly, make sure that Node JS is installed in your machine, here's a link to download it if needed [Download Node JS page](https://nodejs.org/en/download/) \
 Then, you'll go to a terminal and enter `npm install`.
-With that you can now enter in that same terminal `node app`. \
+With that you can now enter in that same terminal `node init_database` and then `node app`. \
 When all the previous tasks are done you can access our website [LOUEvain-Li-Nux](https://localhost:8080/)

 **Composition of files:**